JasonYoder2026/Clean-Stream/Documentation/Development.md

       * Dart
     * Restart your IDE for these to take affect
 * We also recommend downloading [GitHub Desktop](https://desktop.github.com/download/).
+* All of our depedencies and their versions are managed in our pubspec.yaml file.

 ## Clone Project
 First step is going to be to go to the [repository](https://github.com/jamaki604/CleanStreamLaundryApp/tree/AutoLogIn) on GitHub.
 Once you get there you'll click on code then open with GitHub desktop.